 HIPPA / Confidentiality Agreements

 There are strict laws in place to protect the identity of people in certain treatment settings, and unfortunately, these laws aren’t followed by some of the staff at treatment centers.
-Hippa procedures are incredibly clear, and strict, and the client’s confidentiality is pit in jeopardy when these procedures aren’t followed accurately.
+Hippa procedures are incredibly clear, and strict, and the client’s confidentiality is put in jeopardy when these procedures aren’t followed accurately.

 People often think that sending a loved one to treatment is as simple as picking the first one off google, but quality care isn’t always the best marketed.
-This article isn’t designed to say that ALL treatment centers are unethical, but more designed to showcase the practices that happen/have happened in the treatment industry to date.
+This article isn’t designed to say that ALL ethics of drug and alcohol treatment centers are unethical, but more designed to showcase the practices that happen/have happened in the treatment industry to date.
 Please consult with people you trust, and people who have experience in the treatment world before you risk sending a loved one to a facility that takes advantage of their condition, and your pocketbook.